joaojhgs/saas-template/README.md

 - Globalization sorting and linting with [eslint-plugin-i18n-json](https://www.npmjs.com/package/eslint-plugin-i18n-json)
 - Pre-commit lint and prettier checks with [lint-staged](https://github.com/lint-staged/lint-staged)

-# Codebase convetions and enforced rules
+# Codebase conventions and enforced rules

 All files inside the [server](/src/server/) folder should have the `'use server'` directive on top, as them will only be served to the backend and callable from the front end.